-Krista Halttunen is a multi-disciplinary energy and climate change PhD researcher based at the Centre for Environmental Policy at Imperial College London.
+Krista Halttunen is a multi-disciplinary sustainability researcher.
+She is currently a Research Fellow at the Oxford Sustainable Finance Group and a Visiting Researcher at the Centre for Environmental Policy at Imperial College London.

 Krista completed her PhD at Imperial in 2023, supervised by Dr Raphael Slade and Dr Iain Staffell.
 The title of her thesis is "We don't want to be the bad guys": Exploring the future of the global oil industry in a 'well below 2 degrees' world.
 It uses different modelling and qualitative techniques to map out possible future scenarios for the oil industry in the sustainable energy transition, including outcomes for oil companies, investors and the society as a whole.

 Krista's current research interests include topics across the fields of sustainability transitions, sustainable finance, and energy.
 Krista's commentary has appeared on the BBC and in The Times, Climate Home News, (2), (3) and Grist, (2).

 Before starting her research career, Krista worked as a management consultant at the Boston Consulting Group and as a policy manager at Ofgem.
 She holds degrees in Physics and Philosophy (MPhysPhil) from Balliol College, Oxford, and Environmental Technology (MSc) from Imperial.
 Krista is also a family entrepreneur and a member of the Board of Directors at Halton Group, a global industrial company specialising in indoor air solutions for demanding spaces.

 Halttunen K, Slade R, Staffell I, 2023, Diversify or die: strategy options for oil majors in the sustainable energy transition, Energy Research and Social Science, Vol:104, ISSN:2214-6296, Pages:1-12